aman071/Image-Rotation-Detection-using-Transfer-Learning-/README.md

 # Image-Rotation-Detection-using-Transfer-Learning-
 I used pretrained VGG-16 to carry out transfer learning to detect rotation in images.

 I will update the README with further details very soon.
+And add a sample collection of images, trained model file.
+The actual images I've used are not for public use.

 # Overview
 1. I had a collection of images, around 40k of different sizes.